Ryan Rowland-Smith: 2011–2013 seasons

-On 9 December 2010, the Houston Astros signed Rowland-Smith to a one-year contract.
+On 9 December 2010, the Houston Astros signed Rowland-Smith to a one-year, $725,000 contract.
 He spent most of the season with the PCL's Oklahoma City RedHawks.
 In 22 games (19 starts), he had a 2–10 record, a 6.19 ERA, 87 strikeouts, and 131 hits allowed in 104 2/3 innings.
 After the season, he became a free agent.
 During the offseason, he played winter ball for the Leones de Ponce of the Puerto Rican Winter League, losing three of his five starts.

-The Chicago Cubs signed Rowland-Smith to a minor league deal on 2 February 2012.
+The Chicago Cubs signed Rowland-Smith to a minor league contract on 2 February 2012.
 He spent the whole season with the Iowa Cubs of the PCL, where he was used more as a reliever (22 games) than a starter (eight games).
 He had a 3–6 record, a 3.94 ERA, 62 strikeouts, and 75 hits allowed in 77 2/3 innings pitched.
 After the season, he became a free agent.

 On 24 February 2013, the Boston Red Sox signed Rowland-Smith to a minor league deal.
-In 37 games in relief for the Pawtucket Red Sox, their Triple-A team, he had a 7–0 record and a 1.55 ERA.
-However, he never got to pitch for Boston because of an illness.
+In 37 games in relief for the Triple-A Pawtucket Red Sox, he had a 7–0 record and a 1.55 ERA.
+However, he suffered an appendicitis in late June, causing him to miss a month of the season and potentially a chance to return to the major leagues with Boston.

 2014 season

 Rowland-Smith signed a minor league contract with the Arizona Diamondbacks prior to the 2014 season.
 He was excited about joining Arizona because they were opening their season with two regular-season games in March against the Los Angeles Dodgers at the Sydney Cricket Ground in Australia.

 While he did not pitch in the Australian series, Rowland-Smith was on the Diamondbacks roster at the beginning of the 2014 season, his first time on a major league roster since 2010 with the Mariners.
-He made what would be his last appearance in the major leagues on 14 April, giving up two runs (one earned) in the final two innings of a 7–3 loss to the New York Mets.
+He made his last appearance in the major leagues on 14 April, giving up two runs (one earned) in the final two innings of a 7–3 loss to the New York Mets.
 Designated for assignment on 18 April, he cleared waivers and elected to become a free agent on 21 April.
 In six games with the Diamondbacks, he posted a 4.91 ERA, allowing five runs (four earned) in 7 1/3 innings of work.

 On 25 April, Rowland-Smith signed a minor league deal with the Toronto Blue Jays.
 He pitched for the Triple-A Buffalo Bisons of the International League, allowing 8 runs in just 14 innings before drawing his release on 11 June.
 On 28 June, he signed a minor league deal with the Cincinnati Reds.
-He made one start for the Louisville Bats of the International League but was mostly used out of the bullpen, posting a 4.20 ERA in 12 games with no wins or losses.
+He made one start for the Triple-A Louisville Bats but was mostly used out of the bullpen, posting a 4.20 ERA in 12 games with no wins or losses.
 On 2 August, the Reds released him.